What is Advanced Orthodontics?

 As an Advanced Orthodontic practice Fine Orthodontics also offers digital remote monitoring.
-This is especially useful for Invisalign.
+This is especially useful for aligners like Invisalign.
 Scan your teeth at home and your digital monitoring app will let you know if your teeth are ready for the next aligner!

 Will technology replace my Orthodontist?